jaykakkar31/wingify/README.md

 ## Configuration

 1. **Create a `.env` file in the root directory of the project:**
-    ```plaintext
-    PASSWORD=xuqs danz clla yfup
+    ```bash
+    PASSWORD='tngu gnrx fsxk casx'  # If this password donot work create google app password    `https://myaccount.google.com/apppasswords`

     MODEL_URL=
-    # generate url from lightning ai of Mistral model
+    # Generate url from lightning ai of Mistral model
     # In lighting ai select studio templates search `run mistral moe`
-    # Now after running the studio click on plus button and select serving and click on API builder
+    # Now after running the studio click on plus button on right side panel and after click select `serving` and `click on API builder` and generate api with port 11434
     # Click API builder from right panel.
 In api builder click new api and add api name and enable api.
     # Click api and copy the url and paste it in env.

+    EMAIL='testingcrewai78@gmail.com'
     ```

 2. **Set up email settings in the `.env` file with your email credentials for sending emails.**